abdulwaheed76/practices/README.md

 ### Inavailability
 1. Inform 5 minutes before taking any kind of long/short break (to manager and team)
 2. Inform again on your return (to manager and team)
+3. Do not be absent at the scheduled meeting times unless special permission is given

 ### Execution
-1. At day start, wrapp up any pending work form previous working day.
+1. At day start, wrap up any pending work form previous working day.
 1. then see all tasks and starting with the highest prority first,
     1. Invest roughly 5% of task time in making "strategy"
     1. understand and keep filling in "proposted estimated time" in hours field
 1. Get that strategy approved and reviewed by manager
 1. "After" all the above and if strategy is approved, start a task as per highest priority number in pm tool and mark task status as "inprogress"
 1. Make PR 1 of a task, get it approved.
+PR1 should not engage you for more than 50% of total task time in any case.
+If that is the case, then something is happening wrong (for the most cases)
 1. "If" PR 1 of a task is approved, Make PR 2 of that same task, get it approved.
 1. Your first priority, generally, is to fully complete old things before moving to any new.
 It is best to get the merged and get them marked as complete/approved.
 Note that completeness can be related to a full task or a sub task as well.
 Small or large but it should be complete.
 Not hanging in the middle.
 1. Switch to another task.